 Cheechako Creek is a high gradient clearwater stream originating on the north slope of the Talkeetna Mountains.
-It flows in a northerly direction for approximately 10 miles from its source to its confluence with the Susitna River and has a total drainage basin area of 36 square miles.
+It flows in a southerly direction for approximately 10 miles from its source to its confluence with the Susitna River and has a total drainage basin area of 36 square miles.
 The stream forks approximately 2.2 miles upstream from the mouth forming an east and a west fork.
 A small lake drains into the system near the headwaters of the west fork.
 The upper reaches of the east and west forks flow through open tundra areas with habitat consisting predominantly of riffle areas with relatively high streamflow velocities.
-The lower reach of the stream is confined to a deep, steepwalled canyon and the habitat consists predominately of rapids and small waterfalls with a few isolated deep pools.
+The lower reach of the stream is confined to a deep, steepwalled canyon with numerous rapids and a few small waterfalls.

 The reach of stream which would be inundated by the proposed impoundment has a gradient of 321 feet per mile.
 This relatively high stream gradient results in high streamflow velocities with long stretches of turbulent, cascading whitewater areas interspersed with a few relatively large deep pools.
-The narrow stream channel, situated in a deep "V" shaped canyon, is between 20-30 feet wide with depths between 2-4 feet.
-Substrate is composed mainly of large boulder and cobble with smaller rubble and gravel confined to pool areas.
+The narrow stream channel, situated in a deep V-shaped canyon, is between 20-30 feet wide with depths between 2-4 feet.
+The substrate is composed mainly of large boulder and cobble with smaller rubble and gravel confined to pool areas.

-During the open water field season a clearwater plume of Cheechako Creek, approximately 60 feet long and 10 feet wide, extended downstream into the Susitna River.
-This area provided good, although limited, salmon spawning habitat.
-Substrate in this area consisted mainly of gravel and streamflow velocities were moderate.
+During the open water field season the clearwater plume of Cheechako Creek, approximately 60 feet long and 10 feet wide, extended downstream into the Susitna River.
+This area provided excellent although limited salmon spawning habitat.
+Substrate consisted mainly of gravel, and streamflow velocities were moderate.
 Limited numbers of chinook salmon were observed utilizing this habitat for spawning during late summer (refer to Volume 2).
-Prior to this observation, an unconfirmed report that this tributary was utilized by salmon was included in: Progress Report 1957 Field Investigations Devil Canyon Dam Site One Reservoir Area, Susitna River Basin (USFWS 1959a).
+Prior to this observation, an unconfirmed report that this tributary was utilized by salmon was presented in: Progress Report 1957 Field Investigations Devil Canyon Dam Site One Reservoir Area, Susitna River Basin Area (USFWS 1959).